Research

 Working Papers

-• “History of the Taiwan Clause: How Diplomacy Saved Japan’s Link to Taiwan’s Defense” (Revise and Resubmit, Journal of Cold War Studies)
+• “History and Politics of the Taiwan Clause: U.S.-China Competition over Japan and its Link to Taiwan’s Defense” (Revise and Resubmit, Journal of Cold War Studies)

 • “Infeasibility of Dual Deterrence in Grey Zone Conflicts: Assessing the East China Sea, 2008-2014” (Under review)